Aakanksha77/MiniJSProjects/README.md

 3. **Open the `index.html` file** in your browser to see the project in action!

-## 📌 Projects Included

-Each project serves as a mini project to help you practice different JavaScript concepts:

-- **BMI Calculator** – A simple app to calculate Body Mass Index (BMI).
-- **Background Color Generator** – Generate random background colors with a click of a button.
-- **Background Image Generator** – Change the background images dynamically with one click.
-- **Digital Clock** – A real-time digital clock that displays hours, minutes, and seconds.
-- **User Form & Login Page** – A form that includes user input validation and login functionality.
-- **Guess The Number** – An interactive number guessing game.
-- **To-Do List App** – Manage your tasks by adding, deleting, and marking them as completed.
-- **Weather App** – Get real-time weather data using an API based on your location.

 ## 📜 License

 This project is **open-source** and available under the **MIT License**.
 Feel free to fork, modify, and contribute!